 “Can you explain again what happened?” the police constable said from the sidewalk flanking the cobbled street.
-Various residents were gawking out their windows or beyond the cordoned off area surrounding the neighborhood block.
-None of them seemed particularly bothered by the rain that splattered the ground.
+Various residents were gawking out their windows or beyond the cordoned off neighborhood block immune to the rain splattering the ground.
 They were far more interested in the accident.

 “And that’s when the other coach hit him,” the police constable finished evenly.

 “Correct,” Mylon said.
-He tried to avoid looking at the covered body atop the stretcher on the ground nearby.
+He avoided looking at the covered body atop the stretcher on the ground nearby.
 The rain soaked through the white sheet and accented the lifeless features of his former master.

 The constable jotted something in his notebook.
 “And where were you when it happened?”

 “Tending to the Mistress inside.
 She had an episode.”

 The constable looked up in surprise.
 “What sort of episode?”

 “A fainting spell due to the lateness of her morning meal.
 Something I was working on remedying when you summoned me.”
 He gestured to the apron.

 “I see,” the constable said and jotted something else down.
 He didn’t sound convinced.
 “What was the argument about?”